 Interestingly, the rise of funeral houses can be linked to specific housing issues in South Korea.
 For example, after the 1980s most Koreans live now in apartments or in terraced houses.
 However, before that time the most usual form of housing was the madang.
-This refers to stand-alone houses with a proper outdoors space where the relatives gathered up for the funerals.
+This refers to stand-alone houses with a proper outdoors space where relatives gathered up for the funerals.
 With most Koreans living in apartments it is more difficult to have at-home funerals.

 Additionally, another potential reason for this transition of death practices is linked to the limited burial space we discussed above.
-Moreover, Koreans started using Columbaria as a burial practice that could still allow them to properly pay respect to their dead.
+Moreover, Koreans started using Columbaria as a burial practice.
+After all, that could still allow them to properly pay respect to their dead.
 These changes became particularly dominant in the 1990s.
 It was also around that time when the media started favoring cremation over burials.
 For example, they stopped presenting cremation as an example of Japanese Imperialism.

 Firstly, a good example of a modern South Korean death practice is the sumokjang.
-It was 2004 when sumokjang took place for the first time when a retired professor of Korea University was buried under a tree.
-The ceremony occurred at a memorial park and it was fitting since the professor specialized in forestry.
+It was just 2004 when sumokjang took place for the first time when a retired professor of Korea University was buried under a tree.
+The ceremony took place at a memorial park and it was fitting since the professor specialized in forestry.
 That was the birth of the custom of sumokjang – a type, thus, of green burial.

-Sumokjang has since become quite popular in Korea due to how Eco-friendly it is as a burial practice.
+Sumokjang has since become quite popular in Korea due to how eco-friendly it is as a burial practice.
 Additionally, it effectively addresses the lack of burial land in South Korea.